-Flat vT / Flat 55 vT has two, four or six (only in Flat vT) capacitive buttons (depending on the model) at the user's disposal for the execution of actions.
+As indicated in previous sections, Flat has one, two, four or six capacitive buttons (depending on the model) at the user's disposal for the execution of actions.

 The distribution of the buttons will depend on the model, being possible to configure them as single-button controls or in pairs by combining any two of them.